passageidentity/passage-flex-rust/README.md

 ### Go Passwordless

-Find more details about Passkey Flex on our [Passkey Flex Documentation](https://docs.passage.id/flex) and [Docs.rs](https://docs.rs/passage_flex/latest/passage_flex/) pages.
+Find all core functions and more implementation guidance on our [Passkey Flex Rust Documentation](https://docs.passage.id/flex/rust) page.

 ## Support & Feedback